-Monton and van Fraassen (2003) seem to agree about the distinction between factive and epistemic observability.
-While I see no problem in determining the observability of objects when we have knowledge about the facts that entail their observability, what should we say about objects which are observable according to some set of facts which are not yet available to us?
-Before 1902, nobody had access to the facts that entailed that the constitution of radium made it observable, so radium would not have been considered an observable at the time.
+I see no problem in determining the observability of objects when the empirical facts about them have been disclosed, i.e. when we have knowledge about the facts that entail their observability.
+But what should we say about objects which are observable according to some set of facts which is not yet available to us?
+Before 1902, nobody had access to the facts that entailed that the constitution of radium made it observable-neither atomism nor the periodic table contained any fact from which one could deduce the observability of radium.
+Radium, then, was inferred to exist before it was determined to be an observable.
 This means that the success-to-truth inference was operating "in the blind" as it were.
 No facts about the observability of radium entered in the inference machinery, and yet the inference was successful.
+The success of the inference, however, is entirely decoupled from the observability of the inferred object.
+The only thing that the observability of the object contributes in such cases is to our evaluation of the legitimacy of the inference.
+An inference is made to the existence of an object, the observability of which is unknown, based on predictive success and explanatory power.
+The success of the inference is also unknown at this time.
+The subsequent empirical research shows that the object, in fact, is observable.
+This fact about the objects observability is detached from the initial inference but can be used to determine that the inference was, in fact, successful.
+It is easy to see why in the counter-factual case.
+If radium had turned out to be an unobservable, it would have had no impact whatsoever on the actual success of the inference, but it would have had an impact on our determining the success of the inference.

-Furthermore, if empirical adequacy is supposed tell us what we should believe, but furnishes those beliefs with observables only once we know that they are observable, it's hard to see what philosophical and epistemic benefits constructive empiricism offer over its naïve counterpart.
+Furthermore, if empirical adequacy is supposed to tell us what we should believe but furnishes those beliefs with observables only once we know that they are observable, it is hard to see what philosophical and epistemic benefits constructive empiricism offers over its naïve counterpart.
 The break with naïve empiricism is precisely the commitment to the observable rather than to the observed (Contessa 2006), but basing observability on what we know to be observable collapses the distinction between them.

-Perhaps empiricists can say that radium was factively observable all along.
-The observability of radium follows from certain facts about its constitution, for example that its halv-life is long enough, which would suffice to run the empiricist objection.
-There are, however, strong reasons for empiricists not to use factive observability.
-If they do, it follows from empirical adequacy that scientists should have believed in the existence of radium even before they knew that it was observable.
-In other words, they should have believed in the existence of an entity that at the time was considered unobservable.
-But applied to our current theories, this is precisely the dispute that empiricists have with realists - whether or not to believe in the existence of currently postulated unobservable entities.
-To use factive observability as a guide to ontological commitment implies belief in (some) entities currently considered unobservable.
+The factive notion of observability also implies that scientists should have believed in the existence of radium even before they knew that it was observable.
+In other words, they should have believed in the existence of an entity that was not considered to be observable.
+But applied to our current theories, this is precisely the dispute that empiricists have with realists-whether or not to believe in the existence of currently postulated entities, the observability of which is not yet disclosed.
+To use factive observability as a guide to ontological commitment implies belief in (some) entities currently considered not to be observable.
 Surely this goes against the spirit of constructive empiricism.